On the irreducibility of locally metric connections: Introduction

+The tameness condition is related to the life-time of incomplete geodesics of the connection.
+It is satisfied by the connections covered by Gallot's theorem, by every connection $C^1$-close to them ({\em cf.} Theorem \ref{geod} and Remark \ref{et}), and by large classes of locally metric connections defined on generalized cylinders ({\em cf.} Example \ref{gc}).

-On a conformal manifold $(M,c)$, the r\^ole of the Levi-Civita connection is played by the family of compatible {\em Weyl structures}, which are conformal, torsion-free connections on the tangent bundle $TM$ \cite{weyl}.
-Weyl structures can be {\em closed} or {\em exact}, i.e. locally, resp. globally equal to the Levi-Civita connection of some Riemannian metric in the conformal class, or {\em non-closed}.
+We will now give a more detailed account of our results from the point of view of conformal geometry.
+On a conformal manifold $(M,c)$, the r\^ole of the Levi-Civita connection is played by the family of {\em Weyl connections}, which are torsion-free connections on the tangent bundle $TM$ preserving the conformal structure \cite{weyl}.
+Weyl connections can be either {\em closed}, or {\em exact}, ({\em i.e.} locally, resp. globally equal to the Levi-Civita connection of some Riemannian metric in the conformal class), or {\em non-closed}.
+In this framework, a locally metric connection compatible with a conformal structure $c$ is nothing but a closed Weyl connection on $(M,c)$.

-As a consequence of the Merkulov-Schwachh\"ofer classification of groups occurring as holonomy of torsion-free connections \cite{schwach}, the holonomy group of every non-closed {\em irreducible} Weyl structure is the full conformal group in dimensions other than 4.
+As a consequence of the Merkulov-Schwachh\"ofer classification of groups occurring as holonomy of torsion-free connections \cite{schwach}, the holonomy group of every non-closed {\em irreducible} Weyl connection is the full conformal group in dimensions other than 4.
 In \cite{af} we show that the reducible case is very interesting and, so far, little understood: The holonomy reduction defines locally a {\em conformal product} structure, and the holonomy group, although included in a product group, is not necessarily a product itself.
-In short, the reduced holonomy of a non-closed Weyl structure is either trivial, the full conformal group, some special groups in dimension 4, or it is reducible (in which case no complete description exists yet).
+In short, the restricted holonomy of a non-closed Weyl connection is either trivial, the full conformal group, some special groups in dimension 4, or it is reducible (in which case no complete description exists yet).

-In contrast to that, the restricted holonomy of a closed Weyl structure is always a Riemannian holonomy (see Remark \ref{cor} below).
-However, not every Riemannian holonomy group occurs as holonomy of a closed, non-exact Weyl structure.
-More precisely, we show in Section 5.2 that the locally symmetric case and the quaternion K\"ahler holonomy $\Sp_k\cdot\Sp_1$ do not occur, while all other holonomy groups in the Berger list occur as restricted holonomy groups of closed, non-exact Weyl structures.
-Moreover, one can even realize them on compact manifolds, by means of the cone construction, cf. Proposition \ref{holo} for details.
+In contrast to that, the restricted holonomy of a closed Weyl connection is always a Riemannian holonomy (see Remark \ref{cor} below).
+However, not every Riemannian holonomy group occurs as holonomy of a closed, non-exact Weyl connection.
+More precisely, we show in Section 6.1 that the locally symmetric case and the quaternion K\"ahler holonomy $\Sp_k\cdot\Sp_1$ do not occur, while all other irreducible holonomy groups in the Berger list occur as restricted holonomy groups of closed, non-exact Weyl connections.
+Moreover, one can even realize them on compact manifolds, by means of the cone construction, {\em cf.} Theorem \ref{holo} for details.